Aleph-Alpha/pharia-engine/docs/operating.md

 ## Deploying Skills

-Pharia Kernel wants to enable teams outside of the Pharia Kernel Operators to deploy Skills in self service.
+PhariaKernel wants to enable teams outside of the PhariaKernel Operators to deploy Skills in self service.
 To achieve this, Skills are organized into namespaces.
-The Pharia Kernel Operators maintain the list of namespaces and associate each one with a configuration file, which in turn is owned by a team.
+The PhariaKernel Operators maintain the list of namespaces and associate each one with a configuration file, which in turn is owned by a team.

 Each namespace configuration typically would reside in a Git repository owned by the Team which owns the namespace.
 Changes in this file will be automatically detected by the Kernel.